AMD Ryzen 7 7800X3D vs Intel Core Ultra 9 Processor 285K

 Who should buy each?

-Choose the AMD Ryzen 7 7800X3D if: you prioritize gaming performance, want the latest AM5 platform support, or plan to upgrade your cooling system.
+Choose the AMD Ryzen 7 7800X3D if: you prioritize gaming performance, enjoy high frame rates, or want future-proofing with PCIe 5.0 support.

-Choose the Intel Core Ultra 9 Processor 285K if: you run demanding multi-threaded applications, need better performance for content creation, or want a processor with lower thermal output.
+Choose the Intel Core Ultra 9 Processor 285K if: you run demanding applications, need high core counts for content creation, or want lower operating temperatures in heavy workloads.

 Conclusion